fengbintu/fengbintu.github.io/_pages/students.md

 * Junyi Wu (B.S. from NJU, RedBird, Fall 2025)

 ## Visiting Student
+* Jingkai Song (M.S. from THU, to join in Fall 2026)
 * Zimu Li (B.S. from NJU Elite Program, to join in Fall 2026)
 * [Zhongyu Zhao](https://scholar.google.com/citations?user=b8PvQzUAAAAJ&hl=en) (Ph.D. candidate from University of Macao, to join in Fall 2026)